- What is Data Mining?

 - Adding the results to the big picture.

-The key technique, in this case, is pattern recognition.
+The critical technique, in this case, is pattern recognition.

 The other use of data mining in research analysis is for visualization purposes.
 In this case, the tools are used to reiterate the available data into more digesting and presentable forms.